Family of Imran Khan: Maternal family

-Maternally, Khan is a descendant of the Sufi warrior-poet and inventor of the Pashto alphabet, Pir Roshan (also known as Bayazid Khan), a Burki born in Jalandhar who hailed from Kaniguram.
+Maternally, Khan is a descendant of the Sufi warrior-poet and inventor of the Pashto alphabet, Pir Roshan, a Burki born in Jullundur who hailed from Kaniguram.
 According to a Burki historian, K. Hussain Zia, the Burki emigration from Kaniguram was prompted by a severe drought; "The elders decided that some people would have to leave in order for the others to survive.
 It was thus that 40 families bade farewell to Kaniguram.
 The entire population walked with them for some miles and watched from the top of a hill till they were out of sight."
 These forty caravans would eventually arrive in Jalandhar, an area which the Burkis were already acquainted with previously, on account of their trading routes to India via the Grand Trunk Road.

-In Jalandhar, the Burkis established fortified villages referred to as "bastis".
+In Jullundur, the Burkis established twelve fortified villages referred to as "bastis", known as Basti Pathan (lit.
+Pathan Colony).
 To preserve their ethnic identity and keep their Pashtun culture intact in India, they did not marry outside their tribe.
-Khan's maternal family lived in twelve fortresses in an area in Jalandhar founded by the Burkis known as the Basti Pathan (lit.
-Pathan Colony).
-Khan's maternal grandfather, Ahmed Hasan Khan, was a civil servant and known to have hosted Quaid-e-Azam Muhammad Ali Jinnah, Founder of Pakistan, at Basti Pathan.
+Khan's maternal grandfather, Ahmed Hasan Khan, was a civil servant and was known to have hosted Quaid-e-Azam Muhammad Ali Jinnah, the Founder of Pakistan, at Basti Pathan.
 Until the 18th century, the Jalandhar Burkis retained ties and trading links with their kinsmen back in Kaniguram.
 However, these links were cut off following local instability during Sikh resistance against the Mughal Empire.
 As a result of this, the Jalandhar Burkis lost much of their language and cultural traits, adopting the Punjabi language.

-Following the partition of India and the independence of Pakistan in 1947, the entire Burki clan migrated to Lahore in Pakistan, escaping the carnage and violence that ensued during the partition.
+Following the Partition of British India and the Independence of Pakistan in 1947, the entire Burki clan migrated to Lahore in Pakistan, escaping the carnage and violence that ensued during the partition.
 In Lahore, the Burkis settled in an affluent area which came to be known as Zaman Park, and it was here among his maternal family where Imran Khan spent much of his youth growing up.
-The area is named after Imran's maternal grandfather's brother (i.e. grand-uncle), Khan Bahadur Mohammed Zaman Khan, who settled in Lahore before the partition and was serving as postmaster general for the undivided Punjab Province.
+The area is named after Imran's maternal grandfather's brother (i.e. grand-uncle), Khan Bahadur Mohammed Zaman Khan, who settled in Lahore before the partition and was serving as postmaster general of the Punjab Province (British India).
 When the Burkis from Jalandhar arrived to Lahore, they took shelter in Zaman's house and eventually took up surrounding houses vacated by Hindus who left for India.
 Thus, all of Imran's maternal family established themselves in Zaman Park.
 Imran's parents built their house in the same area, which he now owns.
 Imran grew up playing cricket with his cousins in the neighbourhood.
 The name Zaman Park came from the presence of a park, around which the houses were located.